 Benefits Of A Solar Roof

-Tesla claims that their Solar Roofs are built to last for life, so you don’t have to worry about replacing or repairing your roof again considering the challenges and expenses that go into such a production.
-Tesla roof tiles also help reduce the amount of oil and coal energy companies burn to provide power to their customers, which is an attractive prospect for environmentally conscious homeowners.
+Tesla claims that their Solar Roofs are built to last for life, so you don’t have to worry about replacing your roof again.
+Tesla roof tiles also help reduce the amount of oil and coal energy companies burn to provide power to their customers.
+This is indeed an attractive prospect for environmentally conscious homeowners.